psurya1994/books/48-laws-of-power.md

   - Reduces the risk of saying something bad and embarrassing yourself.
   - Sarcasm rarely helps; the momentary satisfaction will be outweighed by the price you pay.
 - Reversal: you can talk more to look like a fool, that you can use for deception.
+- Applying this to life:
+  - Never try too hard to convince anyone in conversations.
+Try to use as few words as possible.
+If it's not working, go back to the drawing board.
+Spend time thinking about it in private and be ready for next time. (remember your failed conversations, eg. Nishanth -- if others make good points, immediately acknowledge and tell them you need to spend more time thinking about it)
+  - In a group discussion, speak less.
+Be prepared for the opportunity you get to speak and be brief and say something very interesting.
+Just intrigue people, and let them give you the space to speak.
+Don't take over.

 **Law 5: guard your reputation**

 - how?
-  - when you don't have a reputation, attack the reputation of the compeititors by sowing doubts about them.
+  - when you don't have a reputation, attack the reputation of the competitors by sowing doubts about them.
-  - when you have reputation, don't outright straightly attack; do something humorous light-hearted mocking; ridicule with sataire, never go all out.
+  - when you have reputation, don't outright straightly attack; do something humorous light-hearted mocking; ridicule with satire, never go all out.
   - establish a strong reputation, predict attacks on it. never appear desperate in your self-defense.
 If you reputation is marred, collaborate with people will good reputation.
+- questions
+  - but this seems in direct conflict of stoicism. "why insults hurt":
+    - we insult to win a game of social hierarchy / power. stop playing the game, if someone insults "no response, or self deprecating humor".
+    - to have reputation is to impress people who have different values from yours, do you even want to impress them?

 **Law 6: Gain attention**

 - What's unseen counts for nothing.
 Stand out, don't get lost in the crowd.
+Even if it's controversial -- better to be slandered and attacked than ignored.